genelet/determined/README.md

 ## 2. Usage

-In the following example, _Child_ contains multiple-level objects including an interface. _json.Unmarshal_ will fail.
-We create a customized marshaller and then _json.Unmarshal_ works again.
+In the following example, _Child_ contains multiple-level objects including an interface in _Geo_.
+Use of _json.Unmarshal_ would fail.
+We create a customized _Unmarshaller_ and then _json.Unmarshal_ works again.

 ```go
 package main